 Office Environment: Employees are protected from weather conditions or contaminants, but not necessarily occasional temperature changes.

 Sitting Repetitive hand motion(such as typing) Hearing,listening Talking Standing

 Special Instructions to Applicants

 Along with the online applicaiton, please attach: 1.
 A letter of interest 2.
 A current curriculum vita (statements of research experience and interests, proposals written and funded, publications, and teaching experience) 3.
 The names and email addresses of three references.
 (Your references will be sent an email from USU, asking them to upload a letter of recommendation on your behalf) Additionally, each applicant must complete a questionnaire located at https://www.surveymonkey.com/s/USUCSFACSRCH (This is not a hot link and so you will need to copy and paste this link into your browser) It is recommended that all the required documents are ready to attach before you click on the 'apply for' link.

 Open Until Filled

-Commensurate with qualifications and experience plus excellent benefits
+Commensurate with experience and qualifications, plus excellent benefits.

 Percent of Time or Hours per Week